How do eating disorders affect bone health?

 In females, eating disorders can cause changes in hormone levels that are necessary for healthy bones.
 A regular menstrual cycle is an indicator of normal hormone levels.
 Missed menstrual periods or absence of menstrual periods may occur as a result of an eating disorder.
 This can interrupt bone building, can speed up bone loss, and may increase the risk of osteoporosis.

 In males, it is unclear what impact eating disorders have on hormone levels but men with eating disorders may also be at risk for bone loss and osteoporosis.

 If eating disorders occur during youth or young adulthood, peak bone mass can be much lower than expected.
-Peak bone mass is the maximum bone density (thickness) that a person will ever have, usually reached between the ages of 16 and 25.
-Teens with eating disorders may grow up with lower bone mass increasing the risk for osteoporosis and broken bones in adulthood.
+Peak bone mass is the maximum bone density (thickness) that a person will ever have, usually reached by age 25.
+Teens with eating disorders may grow up with lower bone mass increasing their risk for osteoporosis and broken bones in adulthood.
 Eating disorders that occur in adulthood can lead to bone loss and may increase the risk for broken bones.
-Early diagnosis and treatment of eating disorders by a healthcare provider is urgent to help prevent osteoporosis and other complications of eating disorders.
+Early diagnosis and treatment of eating disorders by a healthcare provider is important to help prevent osteoporosis and other complications of eating disorders.